Gman-Superfly/Hallucinations_Noisy_Channels/HALLUCINATION_AND_NOISY_CHANNELS.md

 ## This Section might be useless as I have it for another paper that is related, see notes at end.
 This section might be better off integrated more tightly with the trajectory dynamics, boh.

-Landauer’s principle states erasing one bit dissipates at least \(kT \ln 2\) energy (\(k\) Boltzmann constant, \(T\) temperature).
+Landauer’s principle states erasing one bit dissipates at least $kT \ln 2$ energy ($k$ Boltzmann constant, $T$ temperature).
 In LLMs, inefficient trajectories (drifting orbits) increase entropy production, raising computational cost.
 Pruning (removing redundant weights) or quantization (reducing precision) cuts energy use by up to 30%, compressing state transitions.
 Thermodynamically, LLMs minimize free energy:

-\[
+$$
 F = U - TS,
-\]
+$$

-where \(U\) is internal energy (model parameters), \(S\) entropy (prediction uncertainty), and \(T\) a computational temperature.
-Platonic forms are low-entropy minima, but semantic drift elevates \(S\), wasting FLOPs.
+where $U$ is internal energy (model parameters), $S$ entropy (prediction uncertainty), and $T$ a computational temperature.
+Platonic forms are low-entropy minima, but semantic drift elevates $S$, wasting FLOPs.
 Training LLMs consumes energy equivalent to millions of households, while inference costs scale with trajectory length.

 Energy-aware designs (e.g., distilled models) balance accuracy and efficiency, with applications in grid optimization, though LLMs’ consumption remains a challenge.
 This section ties hallucination dynamics and FEP minimization to thermodynamic bounds, underscoring efficient representations to mitigate drift.